dineshsairallapalli/dineshsairallapalli/README.md

 ---

 ### **💬 Let’s Connect**
-Feel free to explore my repositories or reach out if you'd like to discuss Robotics, AI, embedded systems, or any exciting project ideas!
-I’m open to contributing to innovative projects that push the boundaries of **robotics, mechatronics, automation, and AI**.
+Feel free to explore my repositories or reach out if you'd like to discuss Robotics, AI, Embedded systems, or any exciting project ideas!
+I’m open to contributing to innovative projects that push the boundaries of **Robotics, Mechatronics, Automation, Embodied AI, and ML**.